wilsonlengo/AT3---Terminal-App/README.md

 **Status** Complete

 ### **_Delivery (fourth priority)_**
-This delivery function will take user input and save the user input inside a database.
-If the user input already exists, the user won't need to re-enter their details.
+This delivery function will take user input, it would be including a name, address, and suburb(postcode).
+With the user input, it will print out after the receipt is already generated and then print on the user's screen their name, address, and suburb they entered as a confirmation.
 <br>
 **Deadline:** Friday